File API

 1.1 Model

-Blob object provides asynchronous access to a byte sequence, making the bytes available for use within web applications through the FileReader object; it has a sizeattribute, representing the total number of bytes that constitute the byte sequence, and a type attribute, which is an ASCII-encoded string in lower case.
+A Blob object provides asynchronous access to a byte sequence, making the bytes available for use within web applications through the FileReader object; it has a sizeattribute, representing the total number of bytes that constitute the byte sequence, and a type attribute, which is an ASCII-encoded string in lower case.
 When converted to a byte sequence, the type is said to be a parsable MIME type if the parse a MIME type algorithm does not return undefined [MIMESNIFF].
-The Blob's typeis also used to generate Content-Type header when using blob: URLs.
+The Blob's typeis also used to generate a Content-Type header when using blob: URLs.

-File object is a Blob object with a name attribute, which is a UTF-16 string representing the file's name within the underlying file system or at time of creation with a constructor invoked from within a web application.
+A File object is a Blob object with a name attribute, which is a UTF-16 string representing the file's name within the underlying file system or at time of creation with a constructor invoked from within a web application.
 Access to the byte sequence of the File is through the FileReader object.

 2. Conformance